A Brief Introduction to the Holy Orthodox Church

 In the Vanity of Their Minds, by Fr.
 John Whiteford

-Discourse in Iconography, by St. John of Shanghai and
+A Discourse in Iconography, by St. John of Shanghai and San Francisco

 The Papacy: Its Historic Origin and Primitive Relations with the Eastern Churches,